OmarAlFarajat/omaralfarajat.github.io/projects/mock-pr.md

 gb_map.getResourceGraph()->makeGridGraph(length * 2, height * 2, NodeType::RESOURCE);
 ```

-In `Graph.cpp`, function `Graph::makeGridGraph` creates the nodes which are unconnected at first, but the for-loop and if-statements below ensure that edges pointing to other nodes are added in order to create a connected grid.
-Each of the four if-statements is responsible for its own direction: up, down, left, right, respectively.
-The logic creates connections on the "inside" of the grid, while leaving all pointers on the edges null.
+In `Graph.cpp`, function `Graph::makeGridGraph` creates the nodes which are unconnected at first, but the for-loop and if-statements below ensure that edges pointing to other nodes are added to create a connected grid.
+Each of the four if-statements is responsible for one of four directions: up, down, left, right, respectively.
+The conditional logic ensures the creation of the relevant connections on the "inside" of the grid, while leaving all outward pointing edges along the perimeter of the grid as the default value of `nullptr` (i.e. the edge doesn't exist).

 ```cpp
 for (int i = 0; i < totalNodes; i++)